Here are resources to help you get training for a job and find a job.

 Massachusetts Veterans’ Services: Employment and Training

-The Federal Government is actively recruiting and hiring persons with disabilities.
+The Federal Government continues to recruit and hire persons with disabilities.
 People with disabilities can be appointed to Federal jobs non-competitively through a process called Schedule A. Learn how to be considered for Federal jobs under the noncompetitive process.
 People with disabilities may also apply for jobs through the traditional or competitive process.

 U.S. Office of Personnel Management